 - White Vinegar (Check out all these other cleaning uses for vinegar!)

-- Cotton Balls or damp cloth (Personally, I like using cotton balls)
+- Cotton Balls or a damp cloth (Personally, I like using cotton balls)

 Add about 1/2 teaspoon of white vinegar.